yatjea/StudentUnion/assets/docs/meeting/A17G15/README.md

 # Event Remarks
 1. Please bring along any device with internet connecting abilities.
+2. Please bring along any items related to your pre-assigned work, such as graphics creation software and files.

 # Pre-event Attendance Check
 Indicate your attendance by inserting the following marks into the column corresponding to you.